AntonNeld/drodbot/README.md

 Open DROD in a separate window.

-> **Note:** DRODbot cannot handle lighting very well, so go into settings and
+> **Note:** DRODbot cannot handle lighting or weather very well, so go into settings and
-> turn off "Alpha Blending".
+> turn off "Alpha Blending" and set "Environmental Effects" to the minimum.

 ### Get data for the tile classification